Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Evaluation

 \subsection{Ablation Study}

 We design an ablation study for applied optimizations to investigate the performance gain of the schedule.

 \textbf{Schedule Primitives.} We start from a vanilla HuggingFace BERT model that is only capable of running on a single device.
-As shown in Fig.~\ref{fig:ablation}, by progressively applying the schedule primitives to the model, we see a consistent increase in performance.
-Kernel optimizations, such as the use of Flash Attention~\cite{dao2022flashattention} and fusing the \texttt{Bias-GeLU} kernel, have shown a 1.09$\times$ speedup on a single device.
-Enabling selective checkpoints allows for a larger batch size, resulting in an additional 7\% speedup.
-With the \texttt{attention} and \texttt{ffn} module sharded as discussed in Fig.~\ref{fig:schedule_mod}, we can scale out to 8 V100 GPUs and achieve 3.25$\times$ speedup.
-Furthermore, the word embedding layer contains parameters regarding the vocabulary size (>3K).
-Sharding this parameter results in large batch sizes, leading to a final 4.02$\times$ speedup and similar scalability as Megatron-LM BERT in Fig.~\ref{fig:8_v100}.
+As evident in Fig.~\ref{fig:ablation}, as we progressively apply the schedule primitives to the model, there is a consistent increase in performance.
+Kernel optimizations, such as Flash Attention~\cite{dao2022flashattention} and fusing the \texttt{Bias-GeLU} kernel, have shown a 1.18$\times$ speedup on a single device.
+By sharding the \texttt{attention} and \texttt{ffn} modules as discussed in Fig.~\ref{fig:schedule_mod}, we can effectively scale out to 8 GPUs, achieving a 4.21$\times$ speedup.
+Moreover, since the word embedding layer contains parameters related to a vocabulary size of over 30K, sharding this parameter results in larger batch sizes, leading to a final speedup of 5.69$\times$ and improved scalability when compared to Megatron-LM BERT in Fig.~\ref{fig:8_v100}.